maurovm/thesis_template/fonts/INSTALL_FONTS_LINUX.md

 # Carlito font installation for Linux
----

 Modern Linux distributions have the Carlito font already installed in the system.
-For Fedora 29, you can install it with the following command:
+For Fedora 29 and above, you can install it with the following command:

 ```shell
 $ sudo dnf install texlive-carlito